plerks/socket-programing-windows/HTTPS_server/README.md

 2. run `openssl req -new -key server.key -out server.csr` to generate the .csr file.
 Fill in your domain name in the common name field in the terminal.
 I tested that openssl permits to generate a certificate with domain name localhost.
 3. run `openssl x509 -req -in server.csr -out server.crt -signkey server.key -days 36500` to generate the .crt file

-I have placed the .crt and .key file at the serverfile folder.
+I have placed the .crt and .key file at the tls_files folder.

 ## Use openssl under IOCP
 reference: